Turkey Gravy Recipe - How To Make Perfect Turkey Gravy - Perfect Giblet Gravy

 turkey giblet stock, pan drippings, and meat juices from the roast turkey, is an essential part of

-a traditional Thanksgiving dinner.
-To make the gravy, you first make a stock from the giblets, which cooks on the stovetop while
+turkey gravy, you first make a stock fusing the giblets, which cooks on the stovetop while

-you are cooking your turkey.
+you are cooking your turkey (or cooked the day before).
 The secret to a good gravy is to skim off most of the fat from the drippings so the gravy isn't greasy

 tasting.
 Following the below instructions, anyone can easily make perfect turkey gravy.